WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/ProjectOverviewProposal.md

-Name of Project-
+Name of Project- Raider Social

-Elevator Pitch-
+Elevator Pitch- Raider Social will be a way for wright state students to connect and communinicate with eachother.
+Raider connect will be exclusive to just wright state students.

 N things of complexity (componets)-